SATELLITE COMMUNICATIONS FUNDAMENTALS - 2023/4

 Thus, the summative assessment for this module consists of:

-• Satellite systems design assignment with a 15-20 page report including results of calculations.
-The assignment is given in week 4 and handed in in week 11 of the course.
-Students are encouraged to discuss with visiting industrialists current issues pertaining to the assignment.
+• Satellite systems design assignment with a 10-16 page report including results of calculations.
+Students are encouraged to discuss with visiting industrialists the current issues pertaining to the assignment.
+(30%)

 Formative assessment and feedback

 For the module, students will receive formative assessment /feedback in the following ways;

 · During lectures by question and answer sessions.

 · During lectures/classes by working through the design exercises throughout the course.

 · During Seminars by questions and answers with industrial lecturers.